 The Euro V requirements for diesel engines for trucks and buses have shown not to guarantee low $NO_x$ emissions during real world (mostly urban) driving conditions.
-A change in the Euro V test cycle or the development and introduction of specific off cycle provisions (Euro VI) to improve real life urban emission behaviour would take too much time due to the EU legislative process to play a role in the remaining years of registration of new Euro V vehicles.
+A change in the Euro V test cycle or the development and introduction of specific off cycle provisions (Euro VI) to improve real life urban emission behaviour would take too much time due to the EU legislative process to play a role in the remaining year of registration of new Euro V vehicles.
 Furthermore, it would take years before the fleet is refreshed with the cleaner Euro VI vehicles.

-At the request of the Dutch Ministry of Infrastructure and Environment a smart measurement system was developed to judge the real world $NO_x$ emission of heavyduty vehicles.
-The measurement system uses a $NO_x$ - $O_2$ sensor for the measurement of the tail pipe concentration of $NO_x$ and to estimate the tail pipe concentration of $NO_x$ and to estimate the tail pipe concentration of $NO_x$ for diesel engines.
+At the request of the Dutch Ministry of Infrastructure and Environment a smart measurement system was developed to judge the real world $NO_x$ emission of heavy-duty vehicles.
+The measurement system uses a $NO_x$ - $O_2$ sensor for the measurement of the tail pipe concentration of $NO_x$ and to estimate the tail pipe concentration of $CO_2$ for diesel engines.
 A GPS measures the time-based vehicle speed profile over the test trip.
 Furthermore, a special data-evaluation method helps to reveal emission performance over the speed ranges of a vehicle.
-The method is based on collecting (binning) emissions of $NO_x$ and $NO_x$ and $NO_x$ in speed intervals and calculates the $NO_x$ emissions for each interval.
+The method is based on collecting (binning) emissions of $NO_x$ and $CO_2$ in speed intervals and calculates the $CO_2$ specific $NO_x$ emissions for each interval.

-Figure 11 and Figure 12: left the NOx - O2 sensor installed at the tailpipe of a Euro VI heavy-duty vehicle.
-Right, the sensor and data-acquisition unit which logs the sensor data, GPS data and optionally the CAN data.
+Figure 12: The $NO_x$ - $O_2$ sensor installed at the tailpipe of a Euro VI heavy-duty vehicle.

+Figure 13: The sensor and data-acquisition unit which logs the sensor data, GPS data and optionally the CAN data.